To develop and validate methods for Seed Health Testing, and to review current methods for required updates.

 Proficiency Testing and Quality Assurance

 This sub-committee organises, manages and directs the Seed Health Proficiency Test Program and the Quality Assurance Program.
-All laboratories accredited by ISTA in seed health are required to participate in Proficiency Tests (PTs).
-Laboratories which are not ISTA-accredited are welcome to participate in PTs as volunteers.
+All aaboratories accredited by ISTA in seed health are required to participate in Proficiency Tests (PTs).
+Laboratories which are not ISTA Accredited are welcome to participate in PTs as volunteers.
 This group works closely with the ISTA Proficiency Test Committee and ISTA Accreditation auditors.
 This group also collaborates with the Statistics Committee for guidelines for the organisation and statistical analysis of PTs.

 This sub-committee manages the SHC Method Validation Program.
 The group reviews current methods for required updates, proposes methods for new or emerging pathogens, reviews test plans for new methods or updates to current methods, and reviews method validation reports.
 All Seed Health Methods are periodically reviewed, updated and revalidated as necessary.
 This group cooperates with the International Seed Health Initiative (ISHI) vegetable working group to design new methods and organise validation test rounds.
 This group also collaborates with the Statistics Committee to set up guidelines for the organisation and statistical analysis of comparative tests for method validation.